-Dave could see the blood on the wall, he could see the blood on the floor, and he could see the body on the floor too, with one arm extended unnaturally forwards and the other pinned against the ground.
+Dave could see the blood on the wall, he could see the blood on the floor, and, obviously, he could see the body there too.
+It was kind of unmissable; a bloody heap of flesh and fabric with one arm extended unnaturally forwards and the other pinned against the ground.
 Less than ten seconds ago, the producer had been alive and very, very loud; now, he was dead and very, very quiet.
 In his current emotionally bewildered state, Dave was struggling to decide which was worst.

 He’d screamed himself hoarse and no more sounds were coming out of his open mouth; all of the airborne stones had fallen back to earth, along with the neon china fragments.
 At least, some of them were still neon; most were stained scarlet.
 The silence was hanging so thickly in the air that Dave felt smothered by it, and neither of the others in the room dared to meet his eyes.
 Well, one of them couldn’t, because he was dead.
 Dave was pretty sure, based upon the extensive experience he’d gained from watching movies, that the next thing to do was to approach the guy who’d just been injured and check for a pulse.

 Somehow, Dave knew the producer was dead.
 He knew that everyone else knew the producer was dead as well.

 If an angry ghost wants to kill you, there’s probably no way of surviving.